apfzvd/github-coolorgs/README.md

 yarn install or npm install
 ```

-Then, you need to build the application and start the dev server:
+Then, you need to start the dev server:

 ```
 yarn start